 The financial costs associated with cancer are often overwhelming.
-Even having health insurance doesn’t guarantee you-ll be able to afford treatment.
-It’s best to start researching your options before a financial crisis develops.
+Even having health insurance doesn’t guarantee you’ll be able to afford treatment.
+It’s best to start researching your options early in the process.
 This fact sheet lists various sources of financial assistance available to people with cancer.
 Check with each agency or organization to see if you qualify for help.

 Government Assistance

 There are a number of federal and state programs that provide financial benefits to individuals and families.
-These benefits, known as entitlements, are primarily set up for low-income households, the elderly, and the disabled.
-Each has eligibility requirements.
+These benefits, known as entitlements, are primarily set up for low-income households, older adults and the disabled.
+Each entitlement has eligibility requirements.
 There are also programs administered through state governments that can help with health care-related needs.
 Government assistance programs include:

 Information on public assistance and food stamps.